CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

 Feel free to experiment by changing the variables and running the cells again!

-## Exercise: Arithmetic, Variables, NumPy, and Formatted Strings
+## Exercise 3: Arithmetic, Variables, NumPy, and Formatted Strings

 In this exercise, we will explore:
 - Simple arithmetic operations